This is a redrafted version of a story that originally appeared in ‘Children, Churches and Daddies Magazine’ v.277.

-There was a roar as engine noise blatted back and forth across the outside.
-Even the cries coming from the fence was drowned for a moment.
+There was a roar as engine noise blatted back and forth across the outside until even the cries coming from the fence were drowned.

-‘What do you want?’ said the Therapist.
+‘What do you want?’ said the Therapist when it had faded as the vehicles cut off.
 ‘You’re not welcome here.
-In ten minutes your vehicles will activate limpet mines, a few seconds after that you, and them, will be so much flying junk.’
+In ten minutes your rides will activate limpet mines, a few seconds after that you, and them, will be so much flying junk.’

-‘You do that, you’ll never find out where the other Mill they’re building is.’
+‘You do that, you’ll never find out where the other Mill they’re building is,’ said Horse.